ThomasJButler/ThomasJButler/README.md

 ## A Bit About Me

-I'm a full-stack developer passionate about building human-oriented applications that empower people through technology.
+I'm a developer who is passionate about building human-oriented applications, that empower people through technology.

-My focus is on creating AI integrated systems, ethical AI models, and modern web applications that save time and energy on day to day tasks.
+My focus is on creating AI integrated systems and modern web applications, that save time and energy on day to day tasks whilst being secure and ethical.

-I believe technology should enhance human capabilities, not replace them!
+I believe technology should enhance human capabilities, not replace them 🤗

 Every line of code I write is aimed at making technology more accessible, intuitive, and genuinely helpful.

 [![Contact Me](https://img.shields.io/badge/Contact_Me-Click_Here-FF4433?style=for-the-badge&logo=vercel&logoColor=white)](https://www.thomasjbutler.me/#contact)

-## Dev Values

-- **Human-Centered AI** - "Building bridges, not replacements."

-- **Clean Code** - Maintainable, scalable, and efficient solutions with user privacy at the very heart of it.

-- **Accessibility** - Technology that not just works for humanity, but adapts to us too.
-Tech really SHOULD adapt to us, not the other way around!

-- **Continuous Learning** - Always exploring new technologies and methods.
-I love learning and do this in my spare time, due to a passion for the craft.

 ## Live Tech Stacks

 <table align="left">